 I research and evaluate all recommended products and services.
 This post may contain affiliate links.
 If you click on links, I may receive compensation.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my commercial disclosure by clicking here.

 Here’s a list of ten brilliantly fun Mardi Gras crafts and activities for kids to enjoy during the Mardi Gras celebrations.

-Mardi Gras activities for kids
+Mardi Gras crafts and activities for kids

 Mardi Gras is the last chance to party on down before Lent starts.

 Plus it’s a fabulous opportunity for some super fun Mardi Gras activities with kids.

 Activities that can actually help them appreciate the thoughtfulness and sacrifice of Lent much more.

 So here is 10 simple activities, that don’t require a tonne of organisation, to help your kids get into the Mardi Gras spirit

 Whether you live in a country where Mardi Gras is celebrated with a huge carnival, or whether you simply fancy creating your own Mardi Gras carnival for the kids at home, you really should check out these fabulous Mardi Gras activities for kids.